liberland/docs/regulations/drafts/order-on-governance-2.md

    d) organize and execute other activities that promote Liberland and increase its reputation and promote individual liberty worldwide.

 ### Article 38: Favorable International Regime
-The Secretary will work on implementing favorable international regime for the citizens of Liberland, such as
+The Secretary will work on implementing favourable international regime for the citizens of Liberland, such as

-   a) their entry into other countries without visa,
+   a) their entry into other countries without a visa,

    b) the recognition of the Liberland passport and other travel documents,